-Hot, cool, and archive access tiers for blob data
+Hot, Cool, and Archive access tiers for blob data

 Data stored in the cloud grows at an exponential pace.
 To manage costs for your expanding storage needs, it can be helpful to organize your data based on how frequently it will be accessed and how long it will be retained.
-Azure storage offers different access tiers so that you can store your blob data in the most cost-effective manner based on how it is being used.
+Azure storage offers different access tiers so that you can store your blob data in the most cost-effective manner based on how it's being used.
 Azure Storage access tiers include:

 - Hot tier - An online tier optimized for storing data that is accessed or modified frequently.
-The hot tier has the highest storage costs, but the lowest access costs.
+The Hot tier has the highest storage costs, but the lowest access costs.

 - Cool tier - An online tier optimized for storing data that is infrequently accessed or modified.
-Data in the cool tier should be stored for a minimum of 30 days.
-The cool tier has lower storage costs and higher access costs compared to the hot tier.
+Data in the Cool tier should be stored for a minimum of 30 days.
+The Cool tier has lower storage costs and higher access costs compared to the Hot tier.

 - Archive tier - An offline tier optimized for storing data that is rarely accessed, and that has flexible latency requirements, on the order of hours.
-Data in the archive tier should be stored for a minimum of 180 days.
+Data in the Archive tier should be stored for a minimum of 180 days.